vanlegithub/BasicPage/README.md

 - https://developer.mozilla.org/en-US/
 - https://visme.co/blog/website-color-schemes/
 - https://css-tricks.com/snippets/html/glyphs/
-- ...
 ## More
 - https://www.linkedin.com/in/vanleprofile/
-- Continue to update more for the project in future.
-Example: Sign in accout, Popup content
+- Continue to update more for the project in future
-- ...